SINTEF/dlite/doc/concepts.md

 Originally DLite started as a simplified pure C implementation of SOFT based on [SOFT5], but has with time developed into a robust framework with a large set of [features].
+There is also [SOFT7], a new version of SOFT written in pure Python where new features are tested out.

 The main components of DLite are shown in Figure 1, including bindings to several programming languages, tools, the plugin framework for